kintoproj/kintohub/dashboard/README.md

 [comment]: <> (add helm chart/docker image for direct deploy?)

-If you have direct access to the Kubernetes cluster and Kinto Core, you can run Kinto Dashboard locally with connecting to the port-forwarded Kinto Core:
+If you have direct access to the Kubernetes cluster and Kinto Core, then you can run Kinto Dashboard locally with connecting to the port-forwarded Kinto Core:

 ```bash
 # port-forward your kinto-core